Explore St. Augustine's Black History

 Fort Mose Historical State Park is the site of the first legally sanctioned free African settlement in the United States.
 With living history exhibits storytelling and historical experts the park provides educational and fun ways for families to learn together.

 Each Saturday throughout the year St. Augustine Black Heritage Tours Inc. offers a free historic walking tour at 4 p.m.
-Learn about the city’s historic role in black history and events leading up to the Civil Rights Act of 1964.
+Learn about St. Augustine's black history and events leading up to the Civil Rights Act of 1964.
 Tours depart from the Tour Saint Augustine headquarters and last about an hour.
 Space is limited and advance reservations are required.

 A self-guided audio tour produced by The ACCORD Freedom Trail Project consists of 31 historic markers located at various sites significant to the St. Augustine civil rights movement.
 This tour offers visitors a unique way to tour the city at their own pace.